Plasma's QML API

 PlasmaComponents Controls

 QML ships with various controls, like CheckBox , RadioButton , ComboBox (dropdown menu), SpinBox , Slider , TextField , TextArea , Button , ToolButton .
-Plasma extends these controls to style them using the SVGs from the Plasma Theme.
-It also assigns a number of default settings like setting the text color to follow the panel’s color scheme.
+Plasma extends these controls to style them using the SVGs from the Plasma Style.
+It also assigns a number of default settings like setting the text color to follow the panel's color scheme.

 PlasmaComponents 3 is a QML library that extends the Qt Quick Controls 2 components with defaults adapted to fit into Plasma widgets.
 Because PlasmaComponents 3 inherits from Qt Quick Controls 2, they have the same API, so the Qt documentation can be followed.
 For Plasma’s specific behaviour changes, you can read the QML source code for each control in: